-A National Panel of Experts has been set up to support Local Authorities in making decisions on whether land is or is not contaminated within the meaning of Part 2A (i.e. borderline Category 2 or 3 sites).
-The Panel is made up of contaminated land experts including Local Authorities and the Environment Agency.
-They act in a voluntary capacity.
+A National Panel of Experts was set up to support Local Authorities in making decisions on whether land is or is not contaminated within the meaning of Part 2A (i.e., borderline Category 2 or 3 sites).
+The Panel was made up of contaminated land experts including Local Authorities and the Environment Agency who acted in a voluntary capacity.
+The panel was disbanded in June 2018.